 • Check websites before visiting.
 Privacy inspectors like Blacklight can scan pages to reveal user-tracking technologies, like cookies and spyware.

-Old blogs and comments may contain revealing names, opinions, and contact information.
+Old blog and website accounts and comments may contain revealing information, like your name, opinions, and contact information.
 You should consider deleting them regularly to maintain privacy and avoid doxxing.

-To do this, first identify sites with your content.
 Visit sites you used to use and check for any old information still present on the platform.
+First, identify sites with your content — this can include social media profiles, dating sites or online shopping accounts.
 If you’re having trouble remembering what sites you may have used in the past, try searching for your previous nicknames or other keywords linked to you.
 You can also look through old email accounts to see what services you were previously registered with.

-Screenshot of Whois identification serviceThe contact information can be found in the Registrant Email or Administrative Contact sections
+Screenshot of the results of a Whois.com search for Facebook.comThe contact information is under the Registrant Email or Administrative Contact sections

 11. Delete or Clean Unused Email Accounts

 Unused email accounts may contain private information like communications, contacts, and personal data.
-It’s also common for old email addresses to have been compromised by data breaches, which is a huge problem if they’re still connected to accounts that store even more sensitive information.
+It’s also common for old email addresses to have been compromised by data breaches.
+This is a huge problem if they’re still connected to accounts that store sensitive information.
 Because of these factors, I’d recommend deleting any unused email accounts.

 Here are some tips for securing old accounts if you don’t want to delete them: